-For the 2020 biennial review of South Dakota's list of threatened and endangered species, Wildlife Diversity staff have no recommendations for additions or deletions.
-Emphasis will continue to be placed on identifying and meeting information and data needs of current state listed species to aid in developing and documenting downlisting and delisting criteria.
+For the 2022 biennial review of South Dakota's list of threatened and endangered species, Wildlife Diversity staff has one recommendations for a status change.
+Based on results of nesting surveys conducted for peregrine falcons from 2017-2020, the number of active nests and nest productivity have met the criteria to downlist the species from endangered to threatened. \

+Emphasis will continue to be placed on identifying and meeting information and data needs of currently state listed species to aid in developing and documenting downlisting and delisting criteria.